-The board recognizes that concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and other recreational activities.
+The Board recognizes that concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and other recreational activities.
 The Board acknowledges the risk of catastrophic injuries or death are significant when a concussion or head injury is not properly evaluated and managed.

-Consistent with Washington law, the District will utilize guidelines developed with the Washington Interscholastic Activities Association (WIAA) and other pertinent information and forms to inform and educate coaches, youth athletes, and their parents and/or guardians of the nature and risk of concussions or head injuries, including the dangers associated with continuing to play after a concussion or head injury.
+Consistent with Washington law, the District will utilize guidelines developed with the WIAA and other pertinent information to inform and educate coaches, youth athletes, and their parents/guardians of the nature and risk of concussions or head injuries, including the dangers associated with continuing to play after a concussion or head injury.
 Annually, the district will distribute a head injury and concussion information sheet to all parents and guardians of student participants in competitive sport activities.

 4260 Use of School Facilities

-RCW 28A.600 Students
+Legal References: RCW 28A.600 Students

 RCW 4.24.660 Liability of school districts under contract with youth programs.

-La Center School District Adopted: October 27th, 2009
+La Center School District